Full Body Workouts vs Splits: Which is Better for Building Muscle?

 Understanding Full Body Workouts

-Full body workouts involve training all major muscle groups in a single session.
-This approach is efficient for those with limited time and can be performed multiple times a week.
+Full body workouts target all major muscle groups in a single session, making them ideal for those with tight schedules.
+They can be performed 2-4 times a week, allowing for ample recovery and muscle growth.

 Warm-Up (5 minutes)